 22. Carolina Herrera

 Fashion icon Carolina Herrera has a keen eye for beauty.
-Her elegant yet dynamic sense of style was shaped at a young age, exposed to international culture and global fashion trends in her home country of Venezuela.
+Her elegant yet dynamic sense of style was shaped at a young age as she was exposed to international culture and global fashion trends in her home country of Venezuela.
 The style expert and fashion aficionado launched her renowned label in 1981, quickly gaining reputable attention for her refined yet chic designs.
-Carolina Herrera flourishes in her career, celebrated for her classic modernity in dressing celebrities and influential leavers throughout the world.
+Carolina Herrera flourishes in her career as she is celebrated for her classic modernity in dressing celebrities and influential leavers throughout the world.

 23. Jean-Paul Gaultier

 Born in 1952 in Val-de-Marne, France, Jean-Paul Gaultier thrives as a French fashion designer as he exudes a sensual, irreverent style that continually challenges stereotypical femininity.
 His style ignores traditional gender roles by embracing androgyny and the freedom of sexuality.
 At age 18, he joined the house of Pierre Cardin before moving on to Jacques Esterel and Patou.
 Gaultier’s collection was launched in 1976, but his own design house was established in 1982.